“There is nothing more fundamental than knowing what you are putting in your mouth.”

 While undergoing treatment for Lyme Disease, I attended a workshop, hosted by Sue Becker, that focused on the nutritional benefits of home-ground flour.
 I sat spellbound for the entire forty minute talk.
 The information from the workshop coupled with the knowledge about grain from my farmer-husband convinced me to start milling grains at home.
-I implore you to read Sue’s riveting, The Essential Home-Ground Flour Book: Learn Complete Milling and Baking Techniques, Includes 100 Delicious Recipes and thank me later.
+I implore you to read Sue’s riveting book, The Essential Home-Ground Flour Book: Learn Complete Milling and Baking Techniques, Includes 100 Delicious Recipes and thank me later.

 My story of Lyme disease is almost a decade old now, and I am in optimum health.

 Compelling Reasons Why You Should Grind Your Grains at Home

 Before industrialized milling, wheat served as a staple in diets that reach back as far as the ancient civilizations.
 The wheat berry (seed) contains three layers: the bran, the germ, and the endosperm.
 Commercial milling mechanically removes the bran and the germ to prevent spoilage during the shipment of bread and grain-based foods.

 The bottom line: If you want to eat bread and flour-based foods, then invest in a mill.
 Otherwise, expect to expand around the waistline and bump into other health issues.
 Whole grains milled at home can help you maintain a healthy weight and reduce the risk of serious diseases.

 Home Milling is Cost-Effective

 The expense of a grinder/mill pales in comparison to what people are willing to unload for a flat screen television.
 Unlike the entertainment system perched on a wall, the mill is an investment in your health.

 There are many avenues to purchase grains for grinding:

 - a local farmer (availability based on the type of grain you want)

 I live in the Mid-Atlantic which does not produce the hard wheat that is conducive for bread baking.
 I purchase wheat grown in the Midwest.

 Home Milling is Easy and Quick

 Mills are easier to operate than most kitchen appliances and gadgets.
 You press the switch to “on,” pour in the desired grain, and in seconds you have a powerhouse of powdered nutrition.